jkpe/www.jackpearce.co.uk/posts/nvidia-nims-digitalocean-kubernetes.md

 ## Prerequisites

 1. Sign up at build.nvidia.com (use business email for self-hosting capabilities)
-2. Enable GPU droplets in DigitalOcean control panel:
-   - Navigate to Settings → Feature Preview
-   - Enable GPU droplets feature

 ## Creating a GPU-Enabled Kubernetes Cluster

-Create a cluster using the DOCTL command line tool:
+Create a cluster using the `doctl` command line tool:

 ```bash
 doctl kubernetes cluster create gpu-cluster \